umensa/Backend-rails-bootstrap/README.md

-# README Code The Dream Backend2 Week 5
+# README Code The Dream Backend
 # Rails + Bootstrap lesson

 This lesson is adapted from